-We have taken into account Law Commission reports published in September 2019.
+We have taken into account the Law Commission reports published in September 2019 and confirmed by the government in March 2020.

 For agreements that have “consideration” (i.e. where both parties are giving something in exchange for what they are receiving), for example, a Client Agreement, Terms of Business or a Fee agreement, our system enables these agreements to be executed electronically.